UZORRR/caas_api_test_using_yaatt/README.md

 ## Task
 Please try to do the following.

+#### Task 1: Review the existing test files
+There are some test files in the the `./tests` folder.
+Have a quick breeze through and get a general understanding what they look like.

 #### Task 1: Add a New Test

 * Create a new test file in the `./tests` directory.